OuterHavenLLC/App/README.md

 ## 1.0: Foundation
 ### Welcome to Outer Haven
-Outer Haven is a fully-Constitutional social media platform where every Member is afforded the same freedoms and rights as every U.S. citizan, no matter where they are in the world.
+Outer Haven is a Constitutional Social Media platform where every Member is afforded the same freedoms and rights as every U.S. citizan, no matter where they are in the world.
 This release includes the features listed below, among many others:

 ### Features
 * Articles